 In England and Scotland several years ago I collected small stones that wouldn’t weigh me down too much on the return flight.
 Here is a photo of the first place where I couldn’t help myself, where the chalk cliffs on the southeast coast of England meet the sea.
 I am the dark shape bending down to hunt and peck along the shore. >>

 Also while in England, we visited several stone circles.
-Just being near these stones and thinking about the people who mysteriously erected them makes me praise God for creating humans with a desire to know the Absolute, people who are not content to live a life that is merely earthly.
+Just being near these stones and thinking about the people who mysteriously erected them makes me praise God for creating humans with a desire to know the Absolute and numinous, people who are not content to live a life that is merely earthly.
 History is full of evidence of God’s working in men’s hearts, and I am linked with these people because we have all sought God.

 The standing stones above are in Swinside.
 I much preferred just meandering in the historically rich countryside, soaking up….something, to visiting “museums” full of print-heavy posters that were too much like dull textbooks.